Jessica Vosk: Solo concerts

 After wrapping The Bridges of Madison County, Vosk made her cabaret debut at 54 Below with her first solo show entitled I Came to Jersey for This in February 2015, the show featured Vosk performing songs that really inspired her growing up on music.
 The concert was well received by fans and critics.

 Her sophomore cabaret act You Asked for It would debut in February 2016 at Joe's Pub featured Vosk performing a lot of diva-based anthems that inspired her wanting to become a gay icon.

 Following her run on the first National Tour of Wicked in 2018, Vosk returned to 54 Below with Bein' Green, a solo show commemorating talking about what her life was like within a year of life on the road.
 Many of the songs from the Bein' Green show eventually all appear on Vosk's debut album Wild and Free.

 Following her departure from Wicked on Broadway, Vosk began touring in support of her debut album Wild & Free in 2018.

 On November 8, 2021, Vosk made her solo debut at Carnegie Hall with a program entitled My Golden Age playing to a sold-out audience.
 The concert featured an ultimate showcase of Vosk paying tribute to all her musical influences.
 Following the success of her solo debut there, Vosk would continue to develop a strong relationship with Carnegie Hall including a 2022 return performing a tribute concert to Judy Garland commemorating her 100th Birthday entitled Get Happy, a concert she previously also performed in San Francisco, CA with the San Francisco Symphony.
 She also hosted an 8-episode podcast with Carnegie Hall entitled If The Hall Could Talk, centering on many of Carnegie Hall's notable artifacts from the Hall's archive museum.

 In June 2023, Vosk presented a tribute solo entitled California Dreamin at the 92nd Street Y. The show featured Vosk performing a selection of songs by some of the greatest singer-songwriters from Laurel Canyon, California.

 Since the New York premiere, Vosk has continued to perform the concert doing multiple configurations with a small band or a symphony orchestra.

 In support of her new holiday album Sleigh, Vosk embarked on a mini-Symphony holiday tour.
 She sang for 3 nights with the National Symphony Orchestra at the Kennedy Center in Washington, D.C.
 She then followed it up with a return to Carnegie Hall for a 2-night concert with the New York Pops and Essential Voices USA, as part their annual holiday concert there.

+Vosk also toured in 2025 after she left Hell's Kitchen.

 Other work

+Vosk is also the host of "Vosk in the City", a popular, fun street interview series.

-She is the co-host of the podcast "Killing it on Broadway" with Jennifer Simard.
+She was the co-host of the podcast "Killing it on Broadway" with Jennifer Simard.

 Vosk voiced Lute in the Amazon Prime Video original series Hazbin Hotel.